-Draft Lake Harney, Lake Monroe, Middle St. Johns River, and Smith Canal Basin Management Action Plan, March 2025
+Figure 3.
+Agricultural BMP enrollment in the Lake Harney, Lake Monroe, MSJR, and Smith Canal Basin

-4.2.3.2 Dairies and Other Confined Animal Feeding Operations (CAFOs)
+4.2.3.2 Dairies and Other Concentrated Animal Feeding Operations (CAFOs)

-CAFO dairies permitted under Chapter 62-670, F.A.C., located within a BMAP, may not cause or contribute to a violation of water quality standards and must implement nutrient management practices identified in the permits.
-To minimize infiltration of liquid manure, waste storage ponds must be lined using a concrete or geosynthetic liner.
-If a clay liner exists, then the operation will need to upgrade to a concrete or geosynthetic liner when funding is available, or it must demonstrate that the liner does not allow leaching that results in water quality exceedances.
+Dairies and other CAFOs permitted under Chapter 62-670, F.A.C., located within a BMAP, may not cause or contribute to a violation of water quality standards and must implement nutrient management practices identified in the permits.
+To minimize infiltration of liquid manure, if a dairy uses a clay liner or some other type of engineered waste storage pond system, within two years of the BMAP adoption, the dairy will submit to the DEP an evaluation identifying the environmental, technical and economic feasibility of upgrading to a concrete or geosynthetic liner.
+The evaluation may alternatively demonstrate that the existing liner/pond does not allow leaching that causes or contributes to water quality exceedances.
+Upon review of the evaluation, the DEP may identify required upgrades in a subsequent BMAP update.